msahitya14/ImgCheck/README.md

 Use pip install -r requirements.txt to install the required libraries - PyQT5 and pandas.

-If you can successfully install PyQT5 using pip, use the following:
+If you can't successfully install PyQT5 using pip, use the following:
   For debian/linux:
     sudo apt-get install python3-pyqt5
   Using anaconda: